kycpass/web-sdk-v2/README.md

 ```
 FRAME_URL= # entify sdk frame url without trailing slash
 ```

-Make sure your frame url is accessible and assigned to `FRAME_URL`.
+`FRAME_URL` is the url where the [web-sdk-iframe](https://github.com/kycpass/web-sdk-iframe) is running.
+> Go to `web-sdk-iframe` repo and run `npm run dev`.
+Assign the URL to `FRAME_URL` in .env as mentioned above.

 ### Available scripts

 For development:
 ```
 npm run dev
 ```
+This will open a demo web-page with SDK mounted in it.
+Look `example/index.html`.
+You might need to update token used in the example.

 For production build:
 ```
 npm run build
 ```

-**NOTE:** In production build, the `NODE_ENV` is set to `production`.
+**NOTE:** In **production build**, the `NODE_ENV` is set to `production`.
 It appends the version no to the frame url.
 For example, in production build, the sdk will try to load iframe from the following url if the sdk version is 2.x.x:
 ```
 <frame_url>/v2/?token=<token>
 ```
-Check out codebase of the [sdk frame](https://github.com/kycpass/web-sdk-frame)
+Check out codebase of the [web-sdk-iframe](https://github.com/kycpass/web-sdk-iframe)

 ---